Dakota Johnson says Fifty Shades of Grey set was ‘psychotic’

-Dakota Johnson says Fifty Shades of Grey set was ‘psychotic’ after script disagreements with EL James
+‘It just became something crazy’: Dakota Johnson says Fifty Shades of Grey set was ‘psychotic’

 ‘If I had known at the time that’s what it was going to be like, I don’t think anyone would’ve done it,’ Johnson said